MiracleDevs/Paradigm.ORM/README.md

 - Refactor command handling to allow parallel execution of the ORM without conflicting with some of the connectors.
 The orm does not cache a command inside the command builder any more.
 - Refactor command builders and moved shared functionality to the core classes, and removed the duplication from the client implementations.
+Now will be even easier to implement new clients.
+- Moved base protected methods from the CommandBuilderBase to the ICommandFormatProvider and added a new base CommandFormatProviderBase with shared behavior for all the different format providers.
 - Removed IDisposable interface from most of the ORM core classes.
 The most notable are:
   - Database access
   - Query